Getting Started

 • all deliveries that are overdue

 In this step, you’ll add an inactive-senders Continuous Query that contains people who haven’t sent a message in the last 20 seconds.
-You’ll see how Drasi can automatically re-evaluate the query over time to detect when senders become inactive even if no new messages are inserted.
+You’ll see how Drasi can automatically re-evaluate the query over time to detect when senders become inactive even if no new messages are inserted, all without the need for polling or external schedulers.

 Here’s the new inactive-senders query as it would appear in a Drasi Server config file: